aptech/docs/docs/CR-spEigv.rst

     :param ncv: size of Arnoldi factorization.
 The minimum setting is the greater of  nev+2 and 20.
 See Remarks on how to set  ncv.
 Default input 0, sets  ncv to 2x nev+1.
     :type ncv: Scalar

-    :returns: va (*TODO*), nevx1 dense vector containing the computed eigenvalues of input matrix  a.
+    :returns: va (*nevx1 dense vector*) containing the computed eigenvalues of input matrix  a.

-    :returns: ve (*TODO*), Nx nev dense matrix containing the corresponding eigenvectors of input matrix  a.
+    :returns: ve (*Nx nev dense matrix*) containing the corresponding eigenvectors of input matrix  a.

 Examples
 ----------------